moh-Adedamola/ArtisanHub/README.md

 # ArtisanHub
-A web application that enables artisans to register and display their services
+ArtisanHub is a web application that enables artisans to register and display their services while allowing users to search for and request these services.